Dandruff: Root Causes and Support Strategies

 Zinc is an incredibly important mineral for your immune function, metabolism, and other areas of your health.
 It is also important for your skin health.
 Unfortunately, zinc deficiencies are quite common and may lead to a list of health concerns, including skin issues and dandruff.

-A 1988 study published in World Review in Nutrition and Dietetics has found that there are a variety of nutrient deficiencies that may play a role in some of the major causes of dandruff, seborrheic dermatitis and psoriasis, including zinc deficiency (20).
-A 2006 review published in the Journal of Dermatological Treatment has found that zinc deficiency may be connected to a variety of skin conditions, including dandruff (23).
+A 1988 study published in World Review in Nutrition and Dietetics has found that there are a variety of nutrient deficiencies that may play a role in some of the major causes of dandruff, seborrheic dermatitis, and psoriasis, including zinc deficiency (20).
+A 2006 review published in the Journal of Dermatological Treatment found that zinc deficiency may be connected to a variety of skin conditions, including dandruff (23).

 Researchers found that zinc may be a beneficial treatment option.
 A 2019 case-control study published in the Turkish Journal of Medical Sciences has also found that zinc deficiency is common in those with seborrheic dermatitis, a common cause of dandruff (24).